tribp/Getting-Started-Docker/docker-examples-blueprints/ssh-alpine/README.md

 ## 3. SSH port 22

 SSH standard port is 22.
 A typical scenario is where you have a remote machine, hosting your containers who share the same public ip.
-Typically you will use port 22 to ssh into the hast and thus you need to assign other ports for SSH into the containers.
+Typically you will use port 22 to ssh into the host and thus you need to assign other ports to SSH into the containers.

 We can use different strategies: